 Los Angeles—with its signature sunshine, laid-back vibes, and abundance of outdoor patios—was pretty much built for brunch.
 From impossibly hip bistros that'll convince you once and for all that avocado toast is anything but basic to hole-in-the-wall cafés serving up Instagram-worthy breakfast bowls, these are the healthy yet insanely delicious hot spots that live up to the hype.
 Don't let the lines deter you—ahead, discover the brunch spots in Los Angeles that are worth getting out of bed for.

 One of the latest restaurants to hit the up-and-coming City Market South in the Fashion District is Rossoblu, chef Steve Samson's Italian eatery.
 Although the downtown Los Angeles hot spot only recently started offering brunch, it's quickly garnering favor with the weekend crowd, with signature dishes like frittata Bolognese and lemon ricotta pancakes gracing the menu.
-The pancakes are impossibly light and fluffy.
-This signature Rossoblu dish strikes the perfect palate-pleasing balance of sweetness and tartness.
+The pancakes are impossibly light and fluffy, a signature Rossoblu dish that strikes the perfect palate-pleasing balance of sweetness and tartness.

 If you're feeling indulgent, order the Rosato Pimm's Cup cocktail—made with Cocchi Rossa, lemon, mint, cucumber, and edible flowers—to complement the dish.